aws/aws-iot-fleetwise-edge/README.md

 ## License Summary and Build Dependencies
-AWS IoT FleetWise Edge depends on the following open source libraries.
+Edge Agent Reference Implementation for AWS IoT FleetWise depends on the following open source libraries.
 Refer to the corresponding links for more information.

 * [AWS SDK for C++: v1.9.253](https://github.com/aws/aws-sdk-cpp)
 * [cURL: v7.58.0](https://github.com/curl/curl)